GaiusSensei/SCP-TCG/Rulebook/Chapter 3 - Game Proper.md

 ---
 A. Any effects that has a trigger condition during the "beginning of the Protect Site Phase" are triggered.
 B. The active player returns all of their Personnel and Item cards back to their Site.
-C. The active player may now use any cards that has the "Opportunity: Protect Site" keyword.
+C. Any player may now use any cards that has the "Opportunity: Protect Site" keyword.
 D. When the player advances to the next phase, any effects that has a trigger condition during the "end of the Protect Site Phase" are triggered.